-A wrongful death lawyer from the Fitch Law Firm LLC can walk you through everything you need to know about filing a lawsuit.
+A Cincinnati wrongful death lawyer from the Fitch Law Firm LLC can walk you through everything you need to know about filing a lawsuit.
 During this difficult time, you deserve professional representation to take the legal burden off your shoulders.

-If you lost a loved one in an accident caused by recklessness or negligence, we are just a call away.
+If you lost a loved one in an accident caused by recklessness or negligence, we are just a phone call away.
 A wrongful death lawyer from our Cincinnati office can help you collect evidence, evaluate your losses, and file a lawsuit on behalf of your loved one.